timvideos/HDMI2USB-numato-opsis-docs/info/video-info-faq.md

 <h3 id="dp-on-opsis-with-dual-mode">What resolutions are supported by DisplayPort connectors on the Opsis board when used as HDMI ports (via Dual Mode)?</h3>

-[HDMI] only has three lanes compared to [DisplayPort]'s four available, however [HDMI] can operate closer to the full 3Gbit/s speed of the transceivers while [DisplayPort].
-This means the raw bit rate when operating in [HDMI] mode is 9Gbit/s which gives the same effective bandwidth as [HDMI]1.3 making resolutions like; 2560×1600p @ 60 Hz or 3840 × 2160 @ 30 Hz possible.
+[HDMI] only has three lanes compared to [DisplayPort]'s four available, however [HDMI] can operate closer to the full 3[Gbit/s] speed of the transceivers.
+This means the raw bit rate when operating in [HDMI] mode is 9[Gbit/s] which gives the same effective bandwidth as [HDMI 1.3] making resolutions like;
+2560×1600p @ 60 Hz or 3840 × 2160 @ 30 Hz possible.

 There is a more information about [HDMI] in the following section.